jupitern/table/README.md

 ## Roadmap

  - [ ] more js table plugins
- - [ ] support for json data
- - [ ] code documentation
+ - [ ] more examples (including ajax data)
  - [ ] code some tests

 ## Contributing

- - welcome to discuss a features, bugs and ideas.
+ - welcome to discuss a bugs, features and ideas.

 ## License

-DataTables is release under the MIT license.
+jupitern/table is release under the MIT license.

 You are free to use, modify and distribute this software, as long as the copyright header is left intact